WHAT ARE CATARACTS?

 Flashes of light or a lot of floaters (specks) in your vision

-About 9 out of 10 people who get cataract surgery see better afterward, but your vision might be blurry at first while your eye recovers.
+Your vision may not improve immediately after surgery.
+It is normal to experience fluctuations in the vision the first week after surgery.
 Once your eye is completely healed, you might need a new prescription for glasses or contact lenses to see clearly.